Koojav/duelystslackbot/README.md

  - `application_settings`
     - `port`
-    Port on which webserver will listen
+    Port on which webserver will listen to traffic coming from Slack.

     - `card_command_endpoint`
     Address to which Slack will POST data on command that retrieves cards (eg. /card)